anand-chitte/JavaDoc/docs/java/Object-Oriented Programming.md

 ## 5. Polymorphism
 - **Definition**:
-  - Polymorphism allows objects of different classes to be treated as objects of a common superclass.
-The most common use of polymorphism is when a parent class reference is used to point to child class objects.
-It also refers to the ability to call the same method on different objects, each of which responds in its own way.
+  - It allows objects to take on multiple forms by enabling a single action to behave differently based on the object performing it.
   - Ability to take many forms.
   - Two types:
     - Compile-time Polymorphism (Method Overloading)